devopology/test-engine/README.md

 **Notes**

 - The type returned in the `@TestEngine.ParameterSupplier` `Collection` must match the type of the `@TestEngine.ParameterInject` field

-- `Named` is a special case.
-The `@TestEngine.ParameterInject` field type should match the type of Object wrapped by the `Named` instance

 - Each parameterized test class will be executed sequentially, but different test classes are executed in parallel threads
   - By default, thread count is equal to number of available processors as reported to Java